 You'll have to stay tuned to find out.

-As a sort of parting gift, I'll leave you with a full breakdown of everything you should know if you plan to live in Mexico City.
+As a sort of parting gift, I'll leave you with a full breakdown of what life is like in Mexico City.
 We're talking cost of living, bars, restaurants, women, weather, safety.

 I'll even throw in some pictures of my apartment for the hell of it.

-Strap yourself in, because this will be a long post.
-But by the end of it you should have no doubts as to whether or not Mexico City is the city for you.
+Belt yourself in, because this will be a long post.
+But by the end of it you should have no doubts about what it's like to live in Mexico City

 Let's get it started.

 If you're anything like me, this is the first thing to consider before moving to a city.
-Fortunately, I now make a decent enough living to have a comfortable life here in Mexico City.
+Fortunately, I now make decent enough money to be comfortable living in Mexico City.